kivikakk/lottia-notes/content/posts/0008-time-travel.md

 Step one was rebasing the old branch onto the new.
-I'd refactored and moved things around a lot (including e.g. using Amaranth's new async testbench stuff), so any commit that touched the existing gateware or testing infrastructure conflicted, but these were nice little opportunities to understand what I was doing in context.
+I'd refactored and moved things around a lot (including e.g. using Amaranth's new async testbench stuff), so any commit that touched the existing gateware or testing infrastructure conflicted, but these were nice little opportunities to understand pieces of what I was doing in context.
 The branch itself had a lot of nice refactors in other areas too, so by the time I'd finished rebasing, I felt in a fairly good position, except for the fact that neither building it nor running any of the tests worked because there was a syntax error in the core ISA definition machinery.

-The next step was to get it running, because I couldn't hope to complete whatever it was I was doing in March without understanding any of its context, namely the entire new ISA kit, and understanding a system is so much easier when you can see it running.
+The next step was to get it running, because I couldn't hope to complete whatever it was I was doing in March without understanding any of its context
+--- namely the entire new ISA kit --- and understanding a system is so much easier when you can see it running.

 To start with, I just commented out the broken line, and it ran, with 44/64 tests passing.
 Without much in the way of understanding everything around it, I